diego2337/MObViewer/README.md

 ### Word Cloud

 Button `Define Word Cloud Attribute` takes as input a vertice's attribute.
 The word cloud will compute this attribute for **neighbors** of a selected vertice, calculating their frequencies and mapping them to font sizes.
-The figure below shows an example
+The figure below shows an example.

 ![Image of word cloud](/img/wordCloudVisualization.png)